California, Desert Southwest see outburst of lightning amid powerful storm

 It comes at the tail-end of a memorable monsoon season that featured the most summertime precipitation in Tucson since 1954, a dramatic turnaround from last year’s largely absent “nonsoon.”
 Several of Tuesday’s storms in Arizona became rotating supercells and prompted the issuance of tornado warnings.

-Instigating the unsettled Western weather has been a prominent dip in the jet stream over the eastern Pacific, within which cold air from the north has been able to spill down to the mid latitudes.
+Instigating the unsettled Western weather has been a prominent dip in the jet stream over the eastern Pacific, within which cold air from the north has been able to spill down to the mid-latitudes.
 That dip has been nestled just offshore of California, with smaller “shortwave” disturbances surfing its periphery and bringing bouts of storminess and heavy rainfall.

-Imagery from the GOES West weather satellite captured the bowling ball-like orb of low pressure, with widespread convection, or shower and thunderstorm activity on its northeast flank.
+Imagery from the GOES West weather satellite captured the bowling ball-like orb of low pressure, with widespread convection, or shower and thunderstorm activity, on its northeast flank.
 Thunderstorms paralleled the coastline, some riding just west of the shore and producing picturesque lightning scenes.

 Mike Olbinski, a veteran storm chaser and renowned photographer and filmmaker, captured the moments lightning appeared to strike an offshore oil rig.